jon-hanson/parsecj/README.md

 where `p` and `q` are parsers, `a` is a parse result, and `f` a function from a parse result to a parser.

 The first two laws tell us that `retn` is the identity the `bind` operation.
-The third law tells us the when we have two parser expressions being combined with the `bind` method and function `f`, then the order in which the parsers are constructed has no effect on the result.
+The third law tells us that when we have two parser expressions being combined with `bind`, the order in which the parsers are constructed has no effect on the result.
 This becomes relevant when using the fluent chaining, as it means we do not to worry too much about bracketing when chaining parsers.
-I.e. it is analgous to say, associativity of addition over numbers, where *a+b+c* yields the same result regardless of whether we evaluate it as *(a+c)+c* or *(a+(b+c)*.
+It is analgous to say, associativity of addition over numbers, where *a+b+c* yields the same result regardless of whether we evaluate it as *(a+b)+c* or *a+(b+c)*.

-Meanwhile, the `fail` parser is a monadic zero, since if combined with any other parser the result is always a parser that fails.
+Also of note is the `fail` parser, which is a monadic zero, since if combined with any other parser the result is always a parser that fails.

 # Example

-The `test/org.javafp.parsecj.expr.Grammar` class provides a simple illustration of how this library can be used.
-It implements a parser for simple mathematical expressions.
+The `test/org.javafp.parsecj.expr.Grammar` class provides a simple illustration of how this library can be used, by implementing a parser for simple mathematical expressions.

 The grammar for this language is as follows: